mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 Note: many translations, instead of keeping the name "Azazel", mistakenly translate it as "scapegoat".
 {% endcapture %}
 {% include verse.html
-text="but the goat on which the lot fell for Azazel shall be presented alive before YHWH to make atonement over it, that it may be sent away into the wilderness to Azazel." verse="Leviticus 16:10" version="NRSV" caption=scapegoat
+text="... but the goat on which the lot fell for Azazel shall be presented alive before YHWH to make atonement over it, that it may be sent away into the wilderness to Azazel." verse="Leviticus 16:10" version="NRSV" caption=scapegoat